 An Echocardiogram uses sound waves to create an image of the heart.
 Your healthcare provider will use it to determine your heart’s size, motion, and structure.

 A Holter monitor is a small wearable device that monitors and tracks your heart’s rhythm.
 Your doctor may require you to wear the monitor for multiple days.
 Holter monitoring is a valuable test to detect issues that are hard to replicate and occur randomly and unpredictably.

 Stress tests monitor or determine heart issues that only occur while exercising.
 When taking a stress test, you’ll generally have an EKG as a baseline, followed immediately by a light workout on a treadmill or bike.
-Once you have completed the light exercise, you’ll receive another EKG test.
+You’ll receive another EKG test once you have completed the light exercise.
 Sometimes, a stress test will include an echocardiogram or nuclear imaging test.

 Yes!
 Medicare will cover a pacemaker if your healthcare provider says it’s medically necessary.

 How much does a pacemaker cost with Medicare?

 Your final cost of the implantation of a pacemaker depends on your healthcare coverage and plan.
 If you remain on Original Medicare only, you could be susceptible to 20% or between $10,000 and $100,000 by completing all tests and procedures.
 However, beneficiaries with a Medicare Supplement plan could have little to no costs.